 - the type of business you are going to run;

 - plans for growth;

 Each structure has different upfront and ongoing costs.
 A sole trader is the cheapest to establish.
 Alternatively, more complicated structures, such as a trust with corporate trustees, incur higher legal set up costs and government fees.

 The way that tax affects the different business structures will also factor into your decision.
 The profits made by sole trader businesses are considered personal income and are taxed as such.
 Companies pay 30% tax on their income but must keep financial records up to date and lodge annual tax returns and reports to ASIC.
 Using a trust structure may allow you to plan your tax, by streaming distributions to beneficiaries on lower tax rates.

 |Easy to raise capital||No||Yes||Yes||Yes|

 |Can I change structures easily?||Yes||No||No||No|

-LegalVision tailors legal advice for businesses and individuals, including helping you find the right structure for your business and preparing the relevant paperwork to ensure you’re off to a good start.
+LegalVision tailors legal advice for businesses and individuals, and can assist you when choosing the right structure for your business and preparing the relevant paperwork to ensure you’re off to a good start.
 If you have any questions or need legal advice, contact LegalVision’s business lawyers on 1300 544 755 or fill out the form on this page.